sonnymay/Hangman/README.md

 4. Create a Pull Request to the main branch
 5. Wait for your changes to be reviewed and merged Please make sure to follow the project's coding standards and provide clear descriptions of your changes in the Pull Request.

 License
 This project is released under the MIT License.
-For more information, please see the LICENSE file